jasonpdk/jasonpdk.github.io/_posts/2022-04-03-ruins-in-derrybrien-east.md

 comments: true
 ---

-[Derrybrien East](https://www.townlands.ie/galway/loughrea/killeenadeema/derrylaur/derrybrien-east/) is a townland in the Electoral Division of Derrylaur, the civil parish of killeenadeema, the Barony of Loughrea, and the County Galway.
+[Derrybrien East](https://www.townlands.ie/galway/loughrea/killeenadeema/derrylaur/derrybrien-east/) is a townland in the Electoral Division of Derrylaur, the civil parish of Killeenadeema, the Barony of Loughrea, and the County Galway.

 *This post is a Work in Progress.*